lucpod/ticketless/lessons/08-worker-lambda/README.md

 ## 08.01 - Consuming messages from an SQS queue

 You can consume a message from an SQS queue in a Lambda function by using the AWS SDK.

 The idea is that you start by pulling the queue for one or more messages, then you process the received payload, finally when the processing is done, you remove the message(s) from the queue to mark the job as completed.

 SQS, in fact, by default will put messages back in the queue if they are not deleted by the worker.
-This happens because the worker might crash before completing the processing of the message and the queue tries to protect you from losing messages.
+This happens because the worker might crash before completing the processing of the message and the queue system tries to protect you from losing messages.

 Using the AWS SDK, you can pull for a message as follows: